-This butternut squash and porcini mushroom risotto highlights the “meaty” flavor of the mushrooms and the sweetness of the butternut squash, all tied together with porcini sea salt.
+This butternut squash and porcini mushroom risotto highlights the “meaty” savory flavor of mushrooms and the sweetness from the butternut squash, all tied together with porcini sea salt.

 Sunday risotto has been a meal too many times to count as the weather turns colder and our bodies crave comfort in my family, a meal my grandma would make years ago before my mom took over the reins.

 Just over two months ago, as I briefly mentioned on here, my grandma was diagnosed with pancreatic cancer.

 She braved a complicated surgery, recovered pretty well for an almost 85 year old, made it home only to have a stroke 3 days later.

 She was in recovery from that for a few days when her body seemed to just start failing her.

 As I was making this risotto last week, I couldn’t help but think of the irony of making a meal with such deep roots in family while my grandmother is literally living out her final days in hospice care.